hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/ec2_client_vpn_endpoint.html.markdown

 * `arn` - The ARN of the Client VPN endpoint.
 * `dnsName` - The DNS name to be used by clients when establishing their VPN session.
 * `id` - The ID of the Client VPN endpoint.
+* `selfServicePortalUrl` - The URL of the self-service portal.
 * `tagsAll` - A map of tags assigned to the resource, including those inherited from the provider [`defaultTags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).

 ## Import